Salf1-Sabit/Product-Landing-Page/README.md

 Contributions aimed at enhancing the project's responsiveness, improving design elements, or adding features are welcomed.
 Fork this repository, make necessary changes, and submit a pull request for review.

 ## Acknowledgments
-This project was completed as part of the FreeCodeCamp.org Responsive Web Design course, emphasizing responsive landing page design and CSS flexbox techniques.
+This project was completed as part of the FreeCodeCamp.org curriculum on responsive web design.
+Grateful for the support and resources provided by the FreeCodeCamp community.